Genioplasty (CHIN AUGMENTATION)

 Following the consultation, you will be provided with written information to review and clear instructions on the next steps if you choose to proceed.

-Indications for Chin Implant
+Indications for Genioplasty

-Chin implants may be considered for individuals with one or more of the following concerns:
+Genioplasty surgery may be considered for individuals with one or more of the following concerns:

 • A chin with reduced projection that appears smaller relative to other facial features.